f-eiyu/vantage-masters-plusplus/README.md

 with as many cards as possible on its turn.
 1. Implement the back-and-forth between player turns and enemy turns, with the first turn-taker being random.
+1. Implement victory and loss conditions and a reset button.
 1. **At this stage, I will have a working MVP for the game.**
 1. Create a framework for spell card functionality via callbacks and create two straightforward spells to debug with.
 1. Create a framework for card active ability functionality via callbacks and create two straightforward active effects to debug with.
-1. Implement victory and loss conditions and a reset button.
-1. **At this stage, the core gameplay is fully functional and project requirements are met.**
+1. **At this stage, all core gameplay features are functional.
+Anything after this point can be considered a stretch goal..**
 1. Create a wireframe of the deck builder, game start screen, and title screen.
 1. Implement the deck builder, which lets the player choose cards to form their deck with and save a list of decks in local storage for long term replayability.